The Story of an Hour

 "The Story of an Hour" is a short story written by Kate Chopin on April 19, 1894.
-It was originally published in Vogue on December 6, 1894, as "The Dream of an Hour".
+It was originally published in Vogue on December 6, 1894, as "The Dream of an Hour" on pages 55 - 56.
 It was later reprinted in St. Louis Life on January 5, 1895, as "The Story of an Hour".

 The title of the short story refers to the time elapsed between the moments at which the protagonist, Louise Mallard, hears that her husband, Brently Mallard, is dead, and then discovers that he is alive after all.
-Featuring a female protagonist who feels liberation and ponders her identity at the news of her husband's death, "The Story of an Hour" was controversial by American standards in the 1890s.
+Featuring a female protagonist who feels feminism and ponders her identity at the news of her husband's death, "The Story of an Hour" was controversial by American standards in the 1890s.

 Plot

-"The Story of an Hour" follows Louise Mallard, the protagonist who deals with heart disease.
-Louise's sister, Josephine, informs her of her husband's death in a railroad accident.
-Louise reacts with immediate grief and heads to her room where she gradually comes to the realization that she is happy that her husband has died.
-Though she bore no animosity towards her husband, the implications of his death include a new sense of freedom for Louise.
-This realization of possibility is the source of her joy and "she breathed a quick prayer that life might be long".
-Later, she heads back downstairs, only to witness Brently coming home.
+"The Story of an Hour" follows Louise Mallard, the protagonist, who has heart issues.
+Louise's sister, Josephine, informs her of her husband, Brently's death in a railroad accident.
+Louise reacts with immediate grief and heads to her room where she comes to realize that she is happy that her husband has died.
+Though "she had loved him—sometimes," his death gives her a sense of freedom—an opportunity to "live for herself."
+This realization brings her joy; "She breathed a quick prayer that life might be long."
+Later, she heads back downstairs, only to see Brently, who had inadvertently avoided the railroad accident, entering the front door.
 Her joy turns to shock at the sight of her husband and she dies from a heart attack as a result.